 - Modern Slavery Policy for our business that establishes our commitment to addressing modern slavery risks in our business and driving an accountability for ethical business practices across our organisation; - Supplier Code of Conduct that sets the minimum expectations for our suppliers and third party labour providers related to ethical practices including addressing modern slavery risks in their business.
 We have also established an expectation with our suppliers that they will engage with their suppliers on similar terms.
-We wish to work in partnership with our suppliers to address risks of modern slavery that exist in our suppliers; and
+We wish to work in partnership with our suppliers to address risks of modern slavery that exist in our suppliers;

-Grievance Procedure that supports and encourages employees to raise concerns without fear that their future employment prospects will be adversely affected.
+- Grievance Procedure that supports and encourages employees to raise concerns without fear that their future employment prospects will be adversely affected; and - ensuring the Modern Slavery working group continuously monitors and reviews our practices to minimise the modern slavery risks that may exist within our business and our supply chains.